Mauricio-KND/mkv-mp4_converter/README.md

 # MKV to MP4 Conversion Python Program

-This is a simple Python program that converts MKV video files to MP4 format.
+This simple Python program converts MKV video files to MP4 format.
 It provides a user-friendly interface for selecting an MKV file and performing the conversion.
 The program uses the `ffmpeg-python` library for the conversion process.

 ## Features